loctran1902apcs/Pacman-AI-CS422/README.md

-# Pacman_AI
+# Pacman AI Project
-Simple Pacman game with AI agent allows Pacman to play in automatic mode using some heuristic search algorithms.
+Using different heuristic functions to implement an intelligent agent.